rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 # Debugging

-## Display a modal message when the we fail to upload a package to the device
+## Display a modal message when we fail to upload a package to the device
 <!-- 2024-01-02 (for v0.20.15 released on 2024-01-08), https://github.com/RokuCommunity/roku-debug/pull/178 -->

-We've added better error detection around certain debug session failures, specifically when uploading the zip fails.
+We added better error detection for specific debug session failures, especially when uploading the ZIP file fails.
 You should now see a nice popup with a better error message.

 ![image](https://github.com/rokucommunity/roku-debug/assets/2544493/0f12267d-9053-4593-a95c-2324842de769)